canonical/vanilla-framework/templates/docs/patterns/hero/index.md

   title: Hero | Patterns
 ---

-A hero is a prominent banner section, typically used to quickly capture the user's attention after they land on the page.
+A hero is a prominent banner section typically used to quickly capture the user's attention after they land on the page.
 Depending on the size and composition of your content, you can choose from a variety of hero layouts.

 ## 50/50

 ### 50/50 on large

-You can use <code>.row--50-50-on-large</code> to create a 50/50 hero that is split on large screens, and stacked on small and medium screens.
+You can use <code>.row--50-50-on-large</code> to create a 50/50 hero that is split on large screens and stacked on small and medium screens.
 This is useful when your hero contents, especially your image, are not suitably balanced when viewed on medium screens.
 This makes your hero somewhat safer to use, as it helps to avoid awkward content sizing on medium screens, making all content stack vertically.